Princeton, New Jersey

 Princeton was founded before the American Revolutionary War.
 The borough is the home of Princeton University, one of the world's most acclaimed research universities, which bears its name and moved to the community in 1756 from the educational institution's previous location in Newark.
 Although its association with the university is primarily what makes Princeton a college town, other important institutions in the area include the Institute for Advanced Study, Princeton Plasma Physics Laboratory, Princeton Theological Seminary, Opinion Research Corporation, Bristol-Myers Squibb, Siemens Corporate Research, SRI International, FMC Corporation, Educational Testing Service, the Robert Wood Johnson Foundation, Amrep, Church and Dwight, Berlitz International, and Dow Jones & Company.

 Princeton is roughly equidistant from New York City and Philadelphia.
 It is close to many major highways that serve both cities (e.g., Interstate 95 and U.S. Route 1), and receives major television and radio broadcasts from each.
 It is also close to Trenton, New Jersey's capital city, New Brunswick and Edison.

 The New Jersey governor's official residence has been in Princeton since 1945, when Morven (in what was then Princeton Borough) became the first governor's mansion.
 In 1982, it was replaced by the larger Drumthwacket, a colonial mansion located in the former township, but not all have actually lived in these houses.
 Morven became a museum and garden, owned and operated by the New Jersey Historical Society.

-Throughout much of its history, the community was split into two separate municipalities: a township and a borough.
+Throughout much of its history, the community was split into two separate municipalities: a township and borough.
 The central borough was completely surrounded by the township.
 The borough seceded from the township in 1894 in a dispute over school taxes; the two municipalities later formed Princeton Public Schools, and some other public services were conducted together before they were reunited into a single Princeton in January 2013.
 Princeton Borough contained Nassau Street, the main commercial street, most of the university campus, and incorporated most of the urban area until the postwar suburbanization.
 The borough and township had roughly equal populations.
-Other major streets include Harrison, Witherspoon, Nassau, Bayard, Washington, and Stockton.
+Other major streets include Harrison, Witherspoon, Bayard, Washington, and Stockton.